dougives/wisp/README.md

 Wisp will automatically configure the radios as described in `wisp.json`.
 It will also disable rfkill and kill any interfering processes, similar to the behavior of `airmon-ng`.

+Wisp renames the specified devices with the format `wispX` where X is the number associated with the phy.
+It will rename the devices back to their original names when exiting.

 ## Output
 Wisp outputs a `.` for every deauth sent.
 This is a simple and effective way to ensure it is operating as expected.